Guardians of the Cedars: Political beliefs

 This has led the Guardians of the Cedars to maintain that Lebanese people are not Arabs.
 The political consequence of this stance advocates the 'de-Arabization' of Lebanon.
 Similarly, followers draw a distinction between Arabic and 'Lebanese', aiming to restore the form created by Lebanese philosopher Said Akl.
 The Guardians of the Cedars have adopted positions hostile to Pan-Arabism.
 This is believed to be the main reason why they did not grow as a party in Lebanon outside the Maronite community.

-Saqr himself had fought against pan-Arab forces back in the Lebanon Crisis of 1958.
+Saqr himself had fought against pan-Arab forces back in the 1958 Lebanon crisis.
 During that time Camille Chamoun entered Lebanon in the Baghdad Pact led by the US, but faced stiff resistance from a huge section of the Lebanese people, and this later led to the failure of this alliance.

 After heavy Palestinian involvement in the Lebanese Civil War, the Guardians cultivated ties with the Israeli military, receiving weapons and support.
 Some followers maintain that this was a collaboration of necessity, and not an ideological agreement with the Israelis.
 Others disagree, claiming that collaboration with Israel was based on the conviction that there was a commonality of interest between the two countries.
-Other similarly aligned militias, such as the Phalangists, Ahrar and the Tigers, also cooperated semi-secretly with Israel.
+Other similarly aligned militias, such as the Phalangists' Kataeb Regulatory Forces and the Ahrar's Tigers, also cooperated semi-secretly with Israel.
 This cooperation was later emphasized by Saqr who said: "Lebanon's power is in Israel's power, and Lebanon's weakness lies in Israel's weakness".

 This alliance with Israel played a major role in banning the party, and expelling its members who mostly fled to Israel.
 Saqr, who now lives in Nicosia, Cyprus, has since admitted that Israel has been funding the group throughout its existence, even before the war began.
-Saqr is now considered as a traitor to the Lebanese government, alongside the likes of Antoine Lahad who resides in Tel Aviv under Mossad protection.
+Saqr is now considered as a traitor to the Lebanese government, alongside the likes of Antoine Lahad who resided in Tel Aviv under Mossad protection until his death in 2015.

 According to an Israeli military observer Haim 'Arev, the soldiers of the Guardians of the Cedars were the best and most experienced fighters among the militias that constituted the Lebanese Front.
 He draws a direct connection between the patriotic ideology of the Guardians and the superior battle capacity of their fighters.
 He states that while the Guardians were among the smaller parties of the Lebanese Civil war, its idealistic men and women were soldiers of the best caliber.
 Later, in Southern Lebanon, the Guardians fighters had a reputation for being exceptionally motivated and among the toughest fighters in the ranks of the SLA.